pytroll/fcidecomp/documentation/solution-design/source/packaging_and_deployment.rst

 Introduction
 ~~~~~~~~~~~~

-In the following paragraphs the strategy to build and package the FCIDECOMP software in order to ensure
+This section describes the strategy to build and package the FCIDECOMP software in order to ensure
-support for all the required systems is reported.
+support for all the required systems.

 .. _supported_platforms: